Col. Nicole Malachowski

 About Col. Nicole Malachowski - First Woman Thunderbird Pilot and White House Fellow & Adviser:

 A 21-year veteran of the United States Air Force, Colonel Nicole Malachowski (USAF, Ret.) wanted to fly military jets from the moment she saw them at her first air show when she was five years old.
 She achieved that goal – and then some.
-A leader, a combat veteran, the first woman pilot on the Thunderbirds Air Demonstration Squadron, an instructor, a White House Fellow, and an inductee into the Women in Aviation International Pioneer Hall of Fame, Nicole’s Air Force career exceeded her wildest dreams.
+An inspiring leader, a combat veteran, the first woman pilot on the Thunderbirds Air Demonstration Squadron, an instructor, a White House Fellow, and an inductee into the Women in Aviation International Pioneer Hall of Fame, Nicole’s Air Force career exceeded her wildest dreams.

 While other high school students were practicing for their driver’s licenses, Nicole was accumulating flight time – she was sixteen years old when she took her first solo flight.
 While in high school, she joined the Civil Air Patrol and participated in Air Force Junior ROTC.
 Nicole’s professional story began when she earned her commission from the United States Air Force Academy in 1996.
 Following graduation, she attended Undergraduate Pilot Training (UPT) at Columbus AFB, MS and began her career as a pilot.
 Competitively selected to fly combat aircraft, she was among the first group of women to fly modern fighter aircraft.
 She served in combat as an F-15E Flight Commander, Evaluator, Instructor Pilot and Flight Lead.